Title

 The Mattocks settled at the south end of the Okoboji Bridge (about one mile from the Gardner cabin.)
 Robert Mathieson, however, claimed the large grove along the western shores of West Lake Okoboji.
 Although this area is now known as Manhattan Beach, these shores were known for many years as “Madison Grove.”

 After several years of growing tension and (minor) violent conflicts between the settlers and the Wahpekute tribe of the Santee Sioux (led by 55-year-old renegade chief Inkpaduta), the Wahpekute massacred nearly all of the Okoboji settlers in early March 1857.
-It was a particularly harsh winter and resources were low for both the Wahpekute and settlers alike; starvation and death was imminent.
+It was a particularly harsh winter and resources were low for both the Wahpekute and settlers alike; starvation and death were imminent.
 Thus, the tribe first attacked the Mattock cabin and killed everyone inside, including Robert Mathieson.
 The first U.S. troops to arrive in Okoboji after the massacre documented that the Mattock Cabin and its occupants were the only group to put up a resisting fight against the Wahpekute’s slaughter.

 Shortly after attacking the Mattock cabin, the Wahpekute went to the Gardners' cabin.
 They demanded all of the Gardners' flour–only to immediately shoot Rowland Sr. from behind as he went to retrieve it.
 The tribe then viciously and relentlessly killed everyone in the cabin (including the youngest children), sparing only 13-year-old Abigail (Abbie) Gardner–possibly due to her exotic light-colored hair and blue eyes.